ringcentral/ringcentral-extensible/README.md

       .get({transport: 'wss'});
 ```

-To use HTTPS as transport protocol, just specify `tranport` as `'https'`.
+To use HTTPS as transport protocol, just specify `transport` as `'https'`.

 ## Binary content downloading